TitanXaccount/Logra/README.md

 Installation
 ---
- 1. Download either the [latest release](https://github.com/wingio/Logra/releases/latest) or the [latest actions build](https://nightly.link/wingio/Logra/workflows/build-debug/main/app-debug.zip), if on PC then transfer the file over to your phone
+ 1. Download either the [latest release](https://github.com/wingio/Logra/releases/latest) if on PC then transfer the file over to your phone
- 2. If you downloaded from Github Actions then unzip `app-debug.zip`
- 3. Make sure to allow install unknown apps
+ 2. Make sure to allow install unknown apps
  4. Install the apk

-Build Instructions
----
-See [build-debug](https://github.com/wingio/Logra/blob/main/.github/workflows/build-debug.yml) for build instructions

 License
 ---
 Logra is licensed under the GNU General Public License v2.0